wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 same_dstip
 ^^^^^^^^^^

-Specifies that the decoded destination ip must be the same.
+Specifies that the decoded destination IP address must be the same.
 This option is used in conjunction with ``frequency`` and ``timeframe``.

 .. versionadded:: 3.13.0